-With all these new products coming to our industry, you must be wondering if you shouldn't be trying to make a hemp drink yourself.
+With all of these new products coming out of our industry, you must be wondering if you shouldn't be trying to make a hemp drink yourself.
 After all, there are rumors of Starbucks considering hemp coffee and even giants like Coca Cola looking at the molecules in this plant with great interest.
 So why not try making your own drink?
 No matter what effect you are looking for, this is a great experience to share with your friends, family or loved ones.
-In this post, we're going to cover some basic methods for incorporating hemp into your drinks, and some good practices for getting the most out of its effects.
+In this post, we're going to cover some basic methods for incorporating hemp into your drinks and some good practices for getting the most out of its effects.

 Let's start with the most common way to use hemp in a drink: infusing it with hot water.
-You can brew it on its own, with spices, tea, or even a mixture of both.
+You can brew it on its own, with spices, tea, or even a mixture of the two.
 It is important to always remember that the molecules contained in hemp that we all know so well do not mix with water and that there is therefore always a need for a fatty substance in direct contact with the plant.
 If you decide to steep it in hot water like you would with regular tea or herbal tea, you'll enjoy it, but you'll only taste ... and maybe placebo.

 That being said, heat is still helpful as it activates the hemp molecules and allows for a greater effect on your body and well-being.